dnwitko/Elegoo-AI-Robot/README.md

 # (e.g., idf.py flash -p COM4 on Windows, or /dev/ttyS4 on Linux/WSL)
 idf.py flash
 ```
 Once the flashing process completes, you can unplug the ESP32 and plug it in to the serial adapter using the Micro USB to Micro USB OTG cable.
-This is the completed flashing and setup process.
+This is the completed flashing/setup process and the final product.
 You may now turn on the car and see if it works.
 Say "yes", and the car will drive forwards.
 Say "no" and the car will stop.
 These voice commands and responses to commands may be expanded on or changed, but it will require core project file modifications to function.

----

-# Troubleshooting Known Issues (WIP)
+## Troubleshooting Known Issues (WIP)

 This project ran into many issues throughout development.
 The current state is NOT a working build.
 Below is a list of known issues, and how to troubleshoot them.

-## 1. No Camera Feedback Displayed After Flashing
+### 1. No Camera Feedback Displayed After Flashing

 **Issue:**
 After flashing the project to the ESP32-S3-EYE, you may notice the camera feedback no longer displaying on the LCD screen, given you are using an LCD module.
 This is expected and not harmful to the device.
 If you would like to restore this functionality, you will have to erase the flash and upload the default firmware to the device.
 Thankfully, Espressif provides a [software tool](https://docs.espressif.com/projects/esp-test-tools/en/latest/esp32/production_stage/tools/flash_download_tool.html) that makes the process quick and simple.